Master's Thesis Submission Form

 If you are writing your thesis without the SDSU template and now want to switch, you will not need to start over from the beginning.
 Follow these instructions or video tutorial for “subdocument import” to safely copy your existing documents into the SDSU template (screenshots are taken from MS Word in Windows).
 Follow these instructions for “subdocument import” and/or Video Tutorial will ensure that the thesis template styles are not corrupted by conflicting formatting that you could accidentally bring over with a simple copy/paste. on our website to be amended to say the following

 Montezuma Publishing hosts multiple Zoom Q&A sessions each February for the spring semester and September for the fall semester.
-Here are the spring session dates and Zoom links:
+We now host a session during June for summer semesters.
+Here are the summer session dates and Zoom links:

-Optional editing or formatting services are available from freelance professionals or from Montezuma.
-Both Montezuma Editing and Montezuma Formatting are on-campus, fee-based services and are separate departments from Montezuma Publishing (the unit that conducts required thesis review and publication).
-Montezuma Editing, Formatting, and Publishing have separate staff.
-However, a supervisor from Montezuma Publishing does train Montezuma Editing and Montezuma Formatting staff to assure that their services are aligned with campus requirements.
+Optional formatting services are available from freelance professionals or from Montezuma.
+Montezuma Formatting are on-campus, fee-based services and are separate departments from Montezuma Publishing (the unit that conducts required thesis review and publication).
+Montezuma Formatting, and Montezuma Publishing have separate staff.
+However, a supervisor from Montezuma Publishing does train Montezuma Formatting staff to assure that their services are aligned with campus requirements.

 If you elect to use Montezuma Formatting services, MP will ensure that the document passes MP internal review, and you will not be charged a separate review fee to validate the formatting.
 When you hire a freelance formatter (not MP), you will be working with them directly for turnaround time and associated costs.
 When the freelance formatter provides you with a final draft, you will submit your document to MP for review.